kenetworkltd-oss/FlyVark-AI/README.md

 FlyVark AI is a specialized automation agency that transforms manual business bottlenecks into scalable, 24/7 autonomous systems.
-We specialize in building custom AI voice agents—like Sarah—tailored for the Medical, Legal, Property Management, and Home Service sectors.
+We specialize in building custom AI voice agents—like Sarah—tailored for the Medical, Legal, Property Management, and Home Service sectors. **Official Website:** <https://flyvark.com>

-Our Star Agent: Sarah
+Our Star Agent: Sarah https:
 Sarah is a high-performance AI receptionist capable of handling end-to-end customer lead generation and appointment booking.
 During live stress testing, Sarah successfully managed complex US-based service calls with high transcription accuracy and direct calendar integration.

 Technical Architecture Workflow: